THE FIRST WORLD WAR

 NOTES ON THE FALLEN

-So, I had made notes from the CWGC website about young Edmund, just in case the ‘Edwin’ Rhodes on the plaque happened to be Edmund Rhodes.
-The next stage of research would be to look at census returns – enter Chris Chesney.
-Having access to various genealogy websites, Chris volunteered to check ancestry records for me.
-For this I am extremely grateful, and her patient and thorough research certainly paid dividends for, recorded in the 1901 and 1911 census returns is one Edmund Gray Rhodes, grandson to the head of the household, William Rhodes.
 Edmund was born to Hannah Rhodes on 20 February 1897 at Covenham St Bartholomew, near Louth, Hannah being one of William Rhodes’ six daughters.
 Unfortunately, Edmund’s birth certificate does not reveal the name of his father, but his second Christian name, Gray, undoubtedly holds a clue to whom that might have been.
 In 1901 the Rhodes’ address is recorded as Barkwith Road, South Willingham, whilst in 1911 it is simply ‘South Willingham’.
 In that 1911 census Edmund is recorded as 14 years of age with the occupation ‘farm boy’.
 A hard working life, no doubt, but life in this rural idyll would soon be shattered for the farm boy from South Willingham who would end his life in an unknown grave in the fields of Flanders.
-Where Edmund worked is currently still unknown; his grandfather William worked on the Heneage Estate (where his average pay was 30 shillings a week, altering depending on the seasons, for an average working day of ten and a half hours!) but the wages book for 1910-1914 does not list Edmund and he was therefore presumably employed by one of the tenant farmers locally.
+Where Edmund worked is currently still unknown; his grandfather William worked on the Heneage Estate (where his average pay was 30 shillings a week, altering depending on the seasons, for an average working day of ten and a half hours!) but the only wages book for 1910-1914 that I have so far discovered does not list Edmund and he may have been employed by one of the tenant farmers locally – that, however, remains conjecture at this stage.

 Of enormous interest to me is that a distant relation of mine, Henry (Harry) Scott, married Lizzie Rhodes, one of William’s daughters, on February 27 1913; I have a photograph of them on the pathway in front of what was their cottage, the first in the pair of semi-detached cottages owned by the Heneage Estate, on Blacksmith’s Lane.
 Before her marriage to Harry, Lizzie had worked for Dr Denny at East Barkwith.
 Harry died young (33 years of age) of influenza, just five years after marrying, but his widow Lizzie survived until July 1964 – I lived across the road from her at East Barkwith for the first twelve years of my life (the last twelve of hers).
 Interestingly, she had two sons, one of whom was named John Edmund (in remembrance of Edmund Rhodes, Lizzie’s nephew?).
 John, or ‘Ted’ as he was known to distinguish him from the other four John Scotts who lived in East Barkwith at that time, married Albina ‘Biny’ Pixsley from Spring Gardens, East Barkwith.
-My ‘aunt’ Biny, still alive and well at 91 years of age as I write this article, confirms that the young Rhodes boy from South Willingham who died in the Great War was, in fact, Edmund, not Edwin Rhodes.
-Not only this, but Biny also recalls Hannah Rhodes, Edmund’s mother.
+Biny recalls Hannah Rhodes, Edmund’s mother.
 Intriguingly, however, Hannah, by then married to Joseph Woodcock of Bardney, was known to the family as ‘Nance’.
 Biny never knew her as Hannah.
 But this certainly was Hannah because records show that Hannah, born at Thorganby, is listed on the 1881 census, aged 7, living with her family at Barkwith Road South Willingham.
 Hannah is next seen in the 1891 census living as a ‘general servant’ with an aunt and uncle in Mablethorpe and then reappears in 1901, four years after Edmund is born at Covenham, as a ‘general domestic servant’ in the service of one William Varlow at Bardney.
-One of Hannah’s brothers, John Lusby Rhodes is recorded as living at Covenham with his wife in the 1901 census, so Hannah may well have gone to stay with John when she was carrying Edmund.
+One of Hannah’s brothers, John Lusby Rhodes is recorded as living at Covenham with his wife in the 1901 census, so Hannah may well have gone to stay with John when she was carrying Edmund?
 Two years later she marries Joseph Woodcock and in 1911 Hannah and Joseph are recorded as living on Abbey Road, Bardney, with their son William – this is where my aunt Biny recalls them.

 The outbreak of World War One soon impinged upon the life of the country and those left at home carried on with such duties as were required.
 One example of where the remaining population were called upon to perform extra duties was in the area of Parish Constable.
 Henry Scott, Lizzie’s husband, took up such a position at East Barkwith, where the couple were now living, in February 1915.
 A letter to him from the Lincolnshire Constabulary, and dated February 15, 1915, read: I am forwarding a Parish Constable armlet, which you are requested to carry in your coat pocket, so that it will be available for immediate use at any time, to prove your authority, should the occasion arise.
 The armlet must be worn on the left arm, halfway between the elbow and shoulder.